evandbrown/eb-oscon-2013/get-new-app-versions.md

-# Choose an Application
+# Get New Application Versions

-Now you'll choose an application to deploy.
-Each app is in a GitHub repo with multiple releases (a release corresponds to a Git tag).
-Choose the language you're interested in and download all of the releases for that app to your computer.
-In the next section you will use Elastic Beanstalk to deploy those releases.
+Now you'll download several versions of a new app from a GitHub repo and prepare to deploy them to your Elastic Beanstalk environment.
+Each application is hosted in a GitHub repo, and versions are available as Releases.

 ## Languages and Applications

+Choose the language you selected when you chose the Platform for your Elastic Beanstalk application in the [Getting Started](getting-started.md) section:

 |         | |
 |:-------------:| ------------- |